Dingding1996/distributed-acoustic-sensing/README.md

 ### Suggested Extension — Machine Learning Anomaly Detection

 Applicable to both submarine cable and pipeline contexts.
+No label required.

 - **Isolation Forest / One-Class SVM** on the 7-feature vector: trained on background windows only; flags observations that deviate from the learned noise distribution.
   Low complexity, fast inference, explainable via feature importance.
-- **Autoencoder on short-time spectrograms**: learns a compressed representation of normal background noise; elevated reconstruction error indicates an anomalous event.
+- **Autoencoder**: learns a compressed representation of normal background noise; elevated reconstruction error indicates an anomalous event.
   More sensitive to subtle spectral changes than hand-crafted features, but requires more data to train reliably.

-Both methods output an anomaly score rather than a class label, which is appropriate when the event taxonomy is not yet defined.
+Both methods output an anomaly score rather than a class label.

 ---